proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/04_The_Genesis_Book_Workbook.md

 Satoshi Nakamoto synthesized these pieces, released Bitcoin as free software, and disappeared—removing the final trusted third party.
 The Genesis Book shows us that Bitcoin's origin story IS its value proposition: no permission, no masters, no trust required.

-**For BookMark Breakfast:** This book answers the question "Where did Bitcoin come from?" in a way that illuminates "What Bitcoin is for?"
+**For Book Clubs:** This book answers the question "Where did Bitcoin come from?" in a way that illuminates "What Bitcoin is for?"
 Understanding the genesis helps us understand the purpose—and reminds us why Bitcoin's unique properties matter in a world of centralized control.